Trams in Edinburgh: Edinburgh Street Tramways (1871-1904)

-The Edinburgh Street Tramways Company was originally authorised by an 1871 Act of Parliament to construct tramways in Edinburgh, Leith and Portobello.
+The Edinburgh Street Tramways Company was originally authorised by the Edinburgh Tramways Act 1871 (34 & 35 Vict. c. lxxxix) to construct tramways in Edinburgh, Leith and Portobello.
 Their first horse tram service began on 6 November 1871.
 It ran from Haymarket, via Princes Street and Leith Walk, to Bernard Street, Leith, replacing a horse-drawn carriage service.

 Edinburgh Northern Tramways (1888-1897)

 Edinburgh Northern Tramways began the first cable-hauled tram services in January 1888.